 Paultons Park is so easy to get to, being just outside of Southampton and has plenty of parking.
 It opens at 10am which means it’s not too much of an early start and any children under one metre tall can visit for free.
 This makes it one of the best value theme parks for families as, unlike other parks, children under one metre can actually do so much within Paultons Park – as well as the whole of Peppa Pig World.

-As soon as we arrived LP and Little Man wanted to go straight to Peppa Pig World so we made our way there and worked our way through the rides one by one.
+As soon as we arrived LP and Little Man wanted to go straight to Peppa Pig Land so we made our way there and worked our way through the rides one by one.
 Considering we went on a sunny Saturday none of the queues were too long and the most we waited was about twenty minutes for a ride.

 All of the Peppa Pig World rides are suitable for any age but an adult has to ride with children under a certain height on some rides.
 LP and Little Man are 1.05cm tall and they couldn’t really ride on anything by themselves yet – but they wanted Hubby and I to go on with them anyway.

 The variety of rides is fantastic and the children loved everything from up in the air balloon rides, spin around rides, trains, boats and even dinosaur riding.
 Peppa Pig theme park is the stuff that children’s dreams are made of.

 But, as well as the rides there is a splash park and play park too – as well as places to eat, toilets and plenty of places to sit and relax for a moment.
 Peppa Pig World as a whole is a great place to visit and we spent the bulk of our day there, only leaving at about 2pm to explore the rest of Paultons Park.

 The main Paultons Park is huge.
 There are rides for every age and LP and Little Man could go on everything apart from four rides as long as we were with them.
 This is amazing for little children and makes them feel so grown up – as we have been to other theme parks where they are only able to go on a couple of rides.